MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/advanced-xbox-live-sandboxes.md

 A dev account:

-- Must be created from XDP or Partner Center.
+- Must be created at Partner Center.

 - Is assigned the external developer role when created by publishers.

-- Is tied to the XDP account or Partner Center account that created the dev account.
+- Is tied to the Partner Center account that created the dev account.

 - Can only log in to dev kits.
 Login is denied to a dev account on retail devices.